MicrosoftDocs/Viva/Viva/insights/personal/overview/MyA-faq.md

 #### Q3.
 How can I manage Viva Insights experiences in Microsoft 365 GCC?

 You can enable or disable Viva Insights experiences by following the applicable steps in [Assign licenses to users](/office365/admin/subscriptions-and-billing/assign-licenses-to-users).
-More granular controls for each user surface will be available by the end of 2019.

 #### Q4.
 How can I manage the Windows 10 activity history for the organization?